Obstructive Sleep Apnea

-Obstructive sleep apnea (OSA) can make the body's oxygen levels fall and interrupt sleep.
+Obstructive sleep apnea (OSA) interrupts sleep and can make the body's oxygen levels fall or carbon dioxide levels rise.
 This can make kids miss out on healthy, restful sleep.
 Untreated obstructive sleep apnea can lead to learning, behavior, growth, and heart problems.

 What Causes Obstructive Sleep Apnea?

-This is especially true if someone has enlarged tonsils or adenoids (germ-fighting tissues at the back of the nasal cavity), which can block the airway during sleep.
+This is especially true if someone has large tonsils or adenoids, which can block the airway during sleep.

-Other things that can make a child likely to have it include:
+Other things that can make a child likely to have OSA include: